-The 30-minute debate on Friday in the House of Commons, which will be attended by a Government Minister, will cover the borough council’s decision to build 6,150 homes – including 450 on greenbelt at Field Farm, Stapleford – over the next 15 years.
+The 30-minute debate today in the House of Commons, which will be attended by a Government Minister, will cover the borough council’s decision to build 6,150 homes – including hundreds in the Moorgreen and Newthorpe greenbelt – over the next 15 years.

 Ms Soubry said: “Broxtowe continues to accept a housing target of 6,150 houses, despite the fact that we only have enough non-greenbelt land for 3,000 to 3,500 homes.

 “This flies in the face of Government policy, which is to protect our greenbelt from development and we need clarity before the consultation ends on July 23.”

 Plans could include huge developments near Colliers Wood in Moorgreen and off Baker Road in Newthorpe.

 Up to 1,500 houses could be built in and around Eastwood, and a further 1,500 in Brinsley, it has been said.

 She will aslo discuss UK Coal’s application for an opencast mine between Ilkeston, Trowell, Cossall and Awsworth.

 “These twin proposals represent a serious and continuing threat to what little greenbelt land we have left in Broxtowe,” she added.

 Nottinghamshire County Council’s consultation on the 320-acre mine finished at the end of last month.